Professional practice

 Chambers & Partners 2024 – Employment

-Confidential information, breach of confidence, database rights and data protection: he is routinely instructed in claims involving misuse of confidential information and breach of confidence and applications for urgent injunctive relief.
+Confidential information, breach of confidence, database rights and data protection: Daniel is routinely instructed in claims involving misuse of confidential information and breach of confidence and applications for urgent injunctive relief.

-Cross-border employment disputes: Much of Daniel’s practice involves cross-border disputes see Gruber & Ors v AIG & Ors [2018] EWHC 3030 (Comm) and [2020] EWCA Civ 31 (substantive law Delaware, Connecticut, New York and English law); Jefferies v Cantor Fitzgerald & Ors (New York, Hong Kong and English law) and Seaco v Buss Capital (Singapore and English law).
-He has extensive experience of claims involving the special jurisdictional rules governing employee defendants and co-edits International Employment Disputes (Sweet & Maxwell).
+Cross-border employment disputes: Much of Daniel’s practice involves cross-border disputes see e.g. Guy Carpenter & Co Ltd & Ors v Howden Insurance Brokers Ltd & Ors (2023) with defendants in Europe, the US and the UK; Gruber & Ors v AIG & Ors [2018] EWHC 3030 (Comm) and [2020] EWCA Civ 31 (substantive law Delaware, Connecticut, New York and English law); Jefferies v Cantor Fitzgerald & Ors (New York, Hong Kong and English law) and Seaco v Buss Capital (Singapore and English law).
+He has extensive experience of the jurisdictional rules governing employee defendants and co-edits International Employment Disputes (Sweet & Maxwell).

-Deferred remuneration, bonus litigation and share options: an “acknowledged leader in commercial employment law” Daniel regularly deals with complex remuneration disputes and share schemes (often governed by foreign law).
-He has appeared in many of the leading cases: see e.g. Tullett Prebon v El-Hajalli [2008] IRLR 760 (enforcement of liquidated damages clause in a broker’s forward contract) and Imam Sadeque v BlueBay [2013] IRLR 344 (whether claw back of share options penal).
-He has advised on liquidated damages issues in numerous jurisdictions including Australia, Dubai Florida, Hong Kong, and New York.
-He has considerable experience of the related regulatory issues under the FCA Remuneration Code.
+Deferred remuneration, bonus litigation, share options: an “acknowledged leader in commercial employment law” Daniel regularly deals with complex remuneration disputes and share schemes (often governed by foreign law).
+He has advised on liquidated damages issues in numerous jurisdictions.
+He has considerable experience of the related regulatory issues.

 Restrictive covenants, springboards and garden leave: “Brilliant on restrictive covenants” and “a true star of the restrictive covenant world” urgent injunctive work has always made up a substantial part of Daniel’s practice from restrictive covenants through to springboard and garden leave injunctions.
 He continues to appear in the highest profile cases.
-In Red Bull Technology Ltd v Fallows (2021-22) KB he appeared for the Claimant in a Formula One dispute as to whether an ‘aero guru’ contracted to Red Bull could to join Aston Martin (see https://www.bbc.co.uk/sport/formula1/60047418).
+In Red Bull Technology Ltd v Fallows (2021-22) KB he appeared for the Claimant in a Formula One dispute as to whether an ‘aero guru’ contracted to Red Bull could join Aston Martin (see https://www.bbc.co.uk/sport/formula1/60047418).
 In Hodgkinson v Mercedes AMG Ltd (2021- 22) KB leading Counsel for the claimant in another F1 dispute.
 Daniel has appeared in many landmark decisions.
 He obtained the first reported ‘no-poach’ injunction in the Tullett litigation in 2010.
 In 2019, he appeared for Ms Tillman first employee restrictive covenant case to reach the Supreme Court in a hundred years, Egon Zehnder.
-In Tradition v Gamberoni & Ors [2017] EWHC 768 KB he successfully enforced post-termination restraints at a speedy trial (distinguishing the approach in Egon.
-Zehnder).
 In ICAP v Berry & BGC [2017] EWHC 638 KB, the leading case on the effect of a global share acquisition on garden leave, he successfully obtained interim and final injunctive relief.
 His arguments were adopted by Underhill J. in Patsystems Holdings Ltd v Neilly [2012] IRLR 979 when giving guidance on the general principles to be applied where contracts containing PTRs are renegotiated by the employer.

 Wrongful dismissal: Daniel has extensive experience of high value wrongful dismissal actions.